 What Green Room Certification means for you:

-It is a sign of a residence's commitment to sustainability and invitation for discussion with their peers.
+It is a sign of a resident's commitment to sustainability and invitation for discussion with their peers.
 Students interested in an energy audit of their residence may do so in the Certification Survey.
 An energy audit can help a student understand how his devices consume energy and how to optimize his room to be more efficient.

 What Green Room Certification means for us: